 Drinking as much water as possible over the course of the evening and before bed will relieve hangover symptoms caused by dehydration.
 Only time cures hangover symptoms caused by excessive drinking.
 If a problem exists where you are drinking too much and hung over a lot, it may be time to seek help for a drinking problem.

-The Last Resort provides a safe, supportive environment for men in a retreat-like setting to work on alcoholism, addiction, and recovery.
+We provide a safe, supportive environment for men in a retreat-like setting to work on addiction, alcoholism, and recovery.
 Nature is an important component of recovery and healing.
 We strive to provide a place of enrichment that cultivates the inner as well as the outer journey of recovery.
 However you find your way to the Last Resort, we endeavor to provide a haven where you can journey through recovery feeling like your life and story have meaning and a purpose.
-Call us to find out more: 512-750-6750.